Lindenwold, New Jersey

 Lindenwold is a borough in Camden County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 21,641, an increase of 4,028 (+22.9%) from the 2010 census count of 17,613, which in turn reflected an increase of 199 (+1.1%) from the 17,414 counted in the 2000 census.

 As of 2020, Lindenwold had the 10th-highest property tax rate in New Jersey with an equalized rate of 4.810% compared to 3.470% in the county as a whole and a statewide average of 2.279%.
 The borough is part of the South Jersey region of the state.

 History

-Lindenwold was created on April 23, 1929, from Clementon Township, one of seven municipalities created from the now-defunct township, and one of five new municipalities: Hi-Nella, Pine Hill, Pine Valley (since merged with Pine Hill), and Somerdale) created on that same date.
+Lindenwold was created on April 23, 1929, from Clementon Township, one of seven municipalities created from the now-defunct township, and one of five new municipalities created on that same date: Hi-Nella, Pine Hill, Pine Valley (since merged with Pine Hill), and Somerdale.
 The borough's first official meeting was held on the following May 31 in the old Fire Hall at Linden Avenue and Berlin Road.
 The name "Lindenwold" (German for "linden forest") was suggested by Wimer Bedford, a local resident who had been reading a German book that included the word.
 Bedford sought to have linden trees planted along the borough's streets, but local officials chose cheaper trees as an alternative.